Rebanta26/Network-Security-Honeypot/README.md

     4. View logs
     •	Inspect the database tables (interactions, bot_flags) to analyze captured data.
     5. Network analysis
-    •	Use Wireshark Scapy to sniff and inspect packets against trap endpoints.
+    •	Use Wireshark or Scapy to sniff and inspect packets against trap endpoints.

 Contributing